thaewrapt/xdg-menu-hook/README.md

 Dependencies: `archlinux-xdg-menu` package (for `update-menus` script and `xdg-menu` command itself).

 For additional information and an installation routine check `man 5 alpm-hooks`.
+You can also use a corresponding AUR package: https://github.com/thaewrapt/xdg-menu-hook-git.